alt03b1/BedrockVanillaTweaks/README.md

 Vanilla Tweaks Ported to Bedrock!

 # NOTE:
-We know that a lot of the packs aren't working.
+We know that a few of the packs aren't working.
 We are currently updating the texturepacks to work with 1.16.
 Sorry for the inconvenience.

 ![Logo](BVTlogo.png)